Charles Barkley & Phil Mickelson To Face Off Against Peyton Manning & Steph Curry In Charity Golf Match

-Phil Mickelson and Charles Barkley will partner up and face Stephen Curry and Peyton Manning in a charity golf match on November 27 at a course in Oro Valley, Arizona, according to a report from ESPN.
+Phil Mickelson and Charles Barkley will partner up and face Stephen Curry and Peyton Manning in a charity golf game on November 27 at a course in Oro Valley, Arizona, according to a report from ESPN.

 This is not the first time that the professional golfer has held a competition in order to raise money for charitable causes.
 Two years ago, Mickelson won an impressive $9 million in a competition against Tiger Woods in Las Vegas.
 The two later joined Tom Brady and Manning in May to raise $20 million for coronavirus relief efforts.